There are over six million auto accidents in the U.S. each year

 - What steps to take to file a personal injury lawsuit against another driver

-- Reasons to consider hiring a lawyer, and what to expect
+- Reasons to consider hiring an experienced lawyer, and what to expect

 - How to make the compensation process as quick as possible